ibexa/documentation-developer/docs/cookbook/displaying_content_with_simple_templates.md

 ## Different views

 Besides the `full` view type you can create many other view types.
 They can be used for example when rendering children of a folder or when embedding one Content item in another.
-See [embedding Content items](../guide/templates.md#embedding-content-items).
+See [Embedding Content items](../guide/templates.md#embedding-content-items).

 ## Listing children

-To see how to list children of a Content item, for example all content contained in a folder, see [displaying children of a Content item](displaying_children_of_a_content_item.md).
+To see how to list children of a Content item, for example all content contained in a folder, see [Displaying children of a Content item](displaying_children_of_a_content_item.md).

 ## Adding links